-Application : Applied Explanation on : application of the practice The Internal Audit function is outsourced to Sterling, a third party professional internal audit service firm which is independent of the operations and activities of Greatech.
+Application : Applied Explanation on application of the practice : The IA function is outsourced to Sterling, a third party professional internal audit service firm which is independent of the operations and activities of Greatech.
 The engagement team from Sterling are free from any relationship or conflict of interest, which could impair their objectivity and independence.
-The Internal Auditors report directly to the ARMC.
+The internal auditors report directly to the ARMC.
 Sterling is a corporate member of the Institute of Internal Auditors Malaysia ("IIAM").
-The number of audit staff deployed by Sterling for each internal audit review ranges from 2 to 3 Internal Auditors per visit depending on the areas of audit.
-Different lead Internal Auditor is assigned to conduct each internal audit review, depending on the scope of the review.
-The internal audit staff are professionally guided and trained to develop the appropriate competencies to perform their duties during the internal audit review.
-For the year under review, the following lead Internal Auditors were in charge of the internal audit reports: a.
-So Hsien Ying, a Certified Internal Control Professional (US), Master in Business Administration (Finance) (Hull), BSc Economics (Hons) (London), permanent member of The Internal Control Institute (US), Member of Malaysian Alliance of Corporate Directors and Associate Member of IIAM with 26 years of experience in business process improvement, internal control review, internal audit and risk management. b.
-Yap Sau Peng, a member of MIA, Certified Member of IIAM, Certified Practicing Accountant ("CPA") (Australia) and Master in Business Administration (Australia) with 19 years of experience in business process improvement, internal control review, internal audit and risk management. c.
-Cheng Chean, a member of MIA and a Certified Member of IIAM.
-He is also a Fellow Member of Chartered Certified Accountant ("FCCA").
-Mr Cheng has 15 years of hand on experience in the fields of External Audit, Internal Audit and Internal Control Review.
+The number of audit staff deployed by Sterling for each IA review ranges from 2 to 3 internal auditors per visit depending on the areas of audit.
+The IA staff are professionally guided and trained to develop the appropriate competencies to perform their duties during the IA review.
+For the year under review, the following lead Internal Auditors were in charge of the IA reports: a.
+So Hsien Ying, a Certified Internal Control Professional (US), Master in Business Administration (Finance) (Hull), BSc Economics (Hons) (London), permanent member of The Internal Control Institute (US), Member of Malaysian Alliance of Corporate Directors and Associate Member of IIAM with 27 years of experience in business process improvement, internal control review, internal audit and risk management. b.
+Cheng Chean, a Chartered Member of the Institute of Internal Auditors Malaysia ("CMIIA") and a Fellow Member of the Chartered Certified Accountant ("FCCA").
+Mr Cheng has 18 years of hands-on experience in the fields of External Audit, Internal Audit and Internal Control Review.
 The Internal Auditors use the Committee of Sponsoring Organizations of the Treadway Commission ("COSO") Internal Control - Integrated Framework as a basis for evaluating the effectiveness of the internal control system.
-Besides, The Internal Auditors make reference to the International Standards For the Professional Practice Of Internal Auditing issued by the Institute of Internal Auditors.
+Besides, The Internal Auditors make reference to the International Standards for the Professional Practice of Internal Auditing issued by the Institute of Internal Auditors.

 Explanation for : departure

-Large companies are re encouraged to complete quired to complete the columns below.
-Non-large companies are the columns below.
+Large companies are re encouraged to complete s below.
+Non-large companies are

 Measure :

 Timeframe :